cafffeinated/gaugebot-test/README.md

 # gaugebot-test
-A repo for testing guagebot features.
+A test repo for testing guagebot features.